 As a Weekly Sprint

-This is a very focused board carrying only those projects that must be moved forward in the week (anything else is non-critical) and has several lists:
+This is a very focused board carrying only those projects that must be moved forward in the week.
+The lists you might have here are:

 - What’s on this week

-- Projects that have been completed (these get archived routinely after 2 weeks)
+- Projects that have been completed (these get archived at the end of each week)

 As a General To-Do List

-This can end up being a rather large board but the board could potentially include the following lists:
+This can end up being a rather large board but could potentially include the following lists:

 - To do